aidanwc/Covid-Tracking-Portal/README.md

 # Covid-Sentiment-Analysis
-A sentiment analysis tracker for Covid-19.
-Analyzing the daily sentiment of tweets related to COVID-19.
+A React front-end that fetches the daily number of Covid cases worldwide